HomeAutoWizard/water-tank-monitor/README.md

 # Water Tank Automation

-Using a HC-SR04 Ultrasound Sensor to identify distances
+Using a HC-SR04 Ultrasound Sensor to identify distances with Arduino Uno